melektron/el_std_cpp/include/el/msglink/msglink_protocol.md

     // Then implement a corresponding msglink client (reconnects, ...)
     // Then implement state-management calls on a link (e.g. on_connect/on_disconnect, possibly a "currently not connected but attempting to reconnect, don't give up jet" state)
     // Then add support for data subscriptions (they need more state management (e.g. requests ) in their own classes)
-    // Then add support for remote procedure calls.
+    // Then add support for remote function calls.
 ```